optimizely-axiom/optiaxiom/packages/web-components/README.md

 ></script>

 <!--
-  The script for `ax-button` is not loaded and the component is not defined until an element is inserted into the DOM.
+  The script for `ax-button` is not loaded until an element is inserted into the DOM.
 -->
 <ax-button>Hello World!</ax-button>
 ```

-We use `MutationObserver` to detect when an `ax-*` element is present in the DOM and only load the code for the corresponding component.
+We use proxy components to detect when an `ax-*` element is connected in the DOM and only then load the actual code for the corresponding component.

 ### Explicit loading